raspberrypilearning/sound-meter/en/step_4.md

 --- /task ---

-This means every time you press the button A, it will decrease the sound level by 1 and reduce the sound sensitivity by 50 decibels.
+This means every time you press button A, it will decrease the sound level by 1 and reduce the sound sensitivity by 50 decibels.

 What happens if the sound levels drop below 1 to 0?

 You want to stop this from happening using an `if` block.

 --- task ---